Cardisk/pyADB/README.md

 ## Push

-By default adb api has the possibility to push files into a remote directory.
+By default, adb api has the possibility to push files into a remote directory.
 This command wrapper does just this.

 This command wrapper takes two parameters:
 * first: `local_file`